X

 Included Meal(s): Breakfast, Lunch and Dinner

-Day 10 Namib-Naukluft Park
+Day 3 Namib-Naukluft National Park

 Very early this morning we drive into the park to a special place called Sossusvlei, a huge dried up pan (vlei) which sporadically holds water, at the base of some of the most spectacular dunes in the Namib.
 We watch the morning sun light up the apricot coloured sands, the long shadows accentuating the graceful, almost feminine curves of the dune crests.

 These immense rich ochre sand dunes are one of the most wondrous sights in the world.
 Geologists say that this desert, covering most of the Namib-Naklauft Park, could be the oldest in the world.
 The older the dune, the brighter the colour from slow iron oxidisation and minute fragments of garnets.
 Dwarfed by the sheer size of the dunes, your footprints look like insect trails and each step forward forms a mini sand-slide.
 The solitude is immeasurable and your place in the great scheme of life takes on a curious insignificance.
 Visually powerful and deafeningly silent, this unforgettable experience is a high point of our visit to the Namib.
 Possible game sightings include oryx antelope, springbok, or ostrich.

 At Sossusvlei we have plenty of time to walk into the heart of the dunes, scale a dune or two for panoramic views, and walk across the sand to a pan called Dead Vlei.
 This spooky place is named as such because of the blackened dead acacia trees that "sprout" from a blinding white pan against an orange dune backdrop.
 Stupendous.

 On our way back to our accommodation we will make a stop at Sesriem Canyon, located near the entry gate to Sossussvlei.
 It was an important source of water for early inhabitants and even during dry times there is water in the upper reaches, where deep clefts in the rock reduce evaporation.
-Explorers, transport riders and early travellers used to lower a bucket down to collect the water and it normally took 6 lengths of thong tied together, hence the Afrikaans name 'Ses' meaning six, and 'Riem' meaning thong.
-The canyon was formed by the Tsauchab River rising in the Naukluft and Zaris Mountains to the east, and flowing through to Sossusvlei.
-Walking through the canyon takes you on a journey back 10-20 million years ago when sedimentary layers of gravel and sand were deposited and cemented together by lime.
-The ledges are now inhabited by pigeons, raucous pied crows and chattering starlings.
+Explorers, transport riders and early travellers used to lower a bucket

 We'll have a picnic breakfast en route and likely a late lunch upon return to our lodge.